 Nature lovers, you’re going to love this spot.
 Presqu’ile Provincial Park is a peaceful haven of trails and beaches just 90 minutes east of Toronto.

-The park is located on the shores of Lake Ontario, but you’d never know it from the shimmering sapphire hues of the water.
+The park juts out into Lake Ontario, but you’d never know it from the shimmering sapphire hues of the water.

 Presqu’ile is a landform known as a tombolo.